Wilkinson County, Mississippi: Income

 In 2010, the American Community Survey estimated the county had a median household income of $28,066.
 At the 2020 American Community Survey, its median household income increased to $30,760; the median monthly housing costs were $419.
 In 2020, the county had a mean income of $46,538, and married-couple families had a median income of $50,227 while non-family households averaged $27,468.

 Education

 Wilkinson County School District serves the county.
 Prior to 1970, when a federal court ruling forced the schools to integrate, the county maintained a separate and highly inferior educational system for Black students.
 When the schools were finally integrated, all but two white students initially chose to attend Wilkinson County Christian Academy, which was established in 1969 as a segregation academy, or other private schools rather than attend school with Black students.
 Barnard Waites, the superintendent of the public school system sent his own child to Wilkinson County Christian Academy, and harshly criticized the white parents who exposed their children to the "all negro environment" of Wilkinson County Training School.

+Wilkinson County is in the district of Southwest Mississippi Community College.